apache/pulsar/site2/docs/deploy-kubernetes.md

   --rate 10000
 ```

-Similarly, you can start a {% popover consumer %} to subscribe to and receive all the messages on that topic:
+Similarly, you can start a [consumer](reference-terminology.md#consumer) to subscribe to and receive all the messages on that topic:

 ```bash
 $ pulsar-perf consume persistent://public/default/my-topic \